Jaylen Waddle Player Prop Bets for NFL Week 17 | Miami vs. Tennessee 1/2/2022

 Matchup vs. Tennessee

-- The 265.3 yards per game the Titans are giving up through the air makes them the NFL's 26th-ranked pass defense.
+- The Titans are giving up 265.3 passing yards per game this year, the NFL's 26th-ranked pass defense.

-- At 1.4 passing TDs conceded per game, the Titans defense is ranked ninth in the league.
+- With 21 passing TDs conceded this year, the Titans defense is ranked ninth in the NFL.

 Recent Performances

-- In last week's matchup with the Saints, Waddle hauled in 10 passes for 92 yards and scored one touchdown while being targeted 12 times.

-- Over his last three outings, Waddle has totaled 182 yards on 19 receptions with one touchdown, averaging 60.7 yards per game, on 23 targets.
+- Waddle has caught 19 passes on 23 targets for 182 yards and one touchdown, averaging 60.7 yards in his last three games.

 Waddle's Miami Teammates